 There’s a huge difference between thinking a temporary state of reality is the final story—so we should keep it at arms length—and knowing it’s only temporary.
 If we think a condition is final, we’ll either resist letting it go or we’ll fall into a pit of resignation, believing we’ll be unhappy and helpless forever.

 That’s why we pitch such a fit about letting go.
-We’d rather keep things the way they are than risk falling into these states of consciousness we created and through which we are destined to go before we can let go and create the life we long for.
+We’d rather keep things the way they are.
+This seems better than to risk falling into these states of consciousness we created.
+And yet our destiny is that we must go through them before we can let go and create the life we long for.
 This is our current dilemma, even though letting go and letting God feels wonderful and safe.
-We just need to give it a try so we can have this experience, and so our resistance to letting go will finally, well, let go.
+We just need to give it a try so we can have this experience.
+And so our resistance to letting go will finally, well, let go.
 This isn’t a one-time event.
 We have to make this decision to let go over and over.

 Often the thing that limits our wish fulfillment is our insistence that fulfillment can only come in one specific way.
 But if we let the creative process have some rope and margin, we’ll experience that it by far surpasses what we hoped for or could visualize.
 Our ego mind can hardly conceive of the richness of the universe.
 We need to learn to empty ourselves in the moment so the divine can reveal itself to us.
 This is what it means to “let God.”

 Another thing we may need to let go of is our negative image of our life in which we think we can only suffer.
-A hidden belief such as this must be examined and ousted so we can inactivate its energetic power to create.
-This can’t happen if we’re holding on in a fighting spirit against such a negative belief.
+We must examine a hidden belief such as this and oust it.
+For that is the only way we can inactivate its energetic power to create.
+But this can’t happen if we’re holding on in a fighting spirit against such a negative belief.

 It’s the same if we’re sending out currents of domination over those we love, fighting against their imperfections and immaturities that cause us pain.
 We do so because we don’t trust that our inner God—our Higher Self with its divine aspects and connection—can produce fulfillment for us unless we rule over others, imposing our ideas on them.
 The issue is not about how right or wrong our ideas are, but about our insisting that others follow them.

-This is the conflict humanity finds itself caught in: we either hold on, bracing against the bleakness, hurt feelings and empty existence we fear will be our fate if we let go, or we resign ourselves to such a dismal state so we can not hold on.
+This is the conflict humanity finds itself caught in.
+We either hold on, bracing against the bleakness, hurt feelings and empty existence we fear will be our fate if we let go, or we resign ourselves to such a dismal state so we can not hold on.
 Welcome back to the land of duality.
-It’s either a forcing current or resigned acceptance of a miserable state, which of course makes us hopeless and causes us to harbor a belief that life is fundamentally cruel.
+It’s either a forcing current or resigned acceptance of a miserable state.
+And this of course makes us hopeless and causes us to harbor a belief that life is fundamentally cruel.
 Seldom does this conflict apply to every area of our life, but almost always we can see where it applies to some.

-Outwardly, we may lean more towards one of these attitudes, but we can then be sure the other lies hiding in the wings.
-So if, for example, we are outwardly very aggressive and forceful, we may tend to get our way through sheer force, cleverly manipulating people or possibly persuading using dishonesty.
+Outwardly, we may lean more towards one of these attitudes.
+But we can then be sure the other lies hiding in the wings.
+So if, for example, we are outwardly very aggressive and forceful, we may tend to get our way through sheer force.
+We will cleverly manipulate people or possibly persuade using dishonesty.
 If this is the case—perhaps only in certain areas—we’re using some of our energy to cover up our despair and resignation, our distrust of life.

-Conversely, we might be the type who, more than anything, wants to get along with others; we depend on them and don’t want to antagonize them.
+Conversely, we might be the type who, more than anything, wants to get along with others.
+We depend on them and don’t want to antagonize them.
 Beneath this must be a desire to dominate, which we might enact through submission: “I’ll be happy to do whatever you say, so then you’ll be bound to me and have to obey me.
 I’ll make sure you feel too guilty to offend me, after I’ve proven how obedient I am to you.”
-Such hidden attitudes must be found and explored.
+We need to find and explore all such hidden attitudes.

-Once we become aware of one attitude manifesting outwardly, we must not be deluded into thinking the opposite doesn’t exist in us.
+Once we become aware of one attitude manifesting outwardly, we must not delude ourselves into thinking the opposite doesn’t exist in us.
 If we’re outwardly dominant, it may be harder to find the inner hopelessness.
 If we’re outwardly weak, dependent and submissive, we may struggle in dealing with our covert manipulation.
 Two sides, one coin.